 - 3 x Power Cords with Carrying Case

-To date, I haven’t had any issues with this particular product line (had this set since 2010)
+- I haven’t had any issues with this particular product line (had this set since 2010)

 - The bulbs are readily available online